ibm-cloud-docs/Cloudant/api/authorization.md

 <div id="enabling-the-_users-database-with-cloudant"></div>

 ## Using the `_users` database with {{site.data.keyword.cloudant_short_notm}}
+{: #using-the-_users-database-with-cloudant-nosql-db}

 You can use the
 [`_users` database ![External link icon](../images/launch-glyph.svg "External link icon")](http://docs.couchdb.org/en/2.0.0/intro/security.html#authentication-database){:new_window}
 to manage roles in {{site.data.keyword.cloudant_short_notm}}.

-User documents stored in the `_users` database should be structured and populated to comply with [Apache Software Foundation CouchDB requirements ![External link icon](../images/launch-glyph.svg "External link icon")](http://docs.couchdb.org/en/2.0.0/intro/security.html#users-documents){:new_window}.
+User documents that are stored in the `_users` database must be structured and populated to comply with [Apache Software Foundation CouchDB requirements ![External link icon](../images/launch-glyph.svg "External link icon")](http://docs.couchdb.org/en/2.0.0/intro/security.html#users-documents){:new_window}.

 In addition, you can disable the {{site.data.keyword.cloudant_short_notm}} authorization checks by setting the `couchdb_auth_only:true` parameter.